alixlb/DH150---Fall-2020/assignment6/low_fidelity.md

 #### Task 1:
 ![task 1](./wireframe.png)

+**Areas of confusion**:
+* On the frame of the quiz, she was unsure if it was a multiple choice answer or single choice and failed to see that the search icon in the text box meant she could write in her answers.
+She did see and understand the progression bar however.
+* On the same frame, she struggle with understanding if by answering it would go directly to the next page or if she had to click on the arrow in the bottom.

 #### Task 2:
 ![task 2](./wireframe.png)

+**Areas of confusion**:
+* This was the most confusing task to complete which proves that my filters are not efficent enought and need to be worked on further.
+* On the home page, she used the quick buttons under the search bar and did not even think about typing up her search query.
+* On the search page, she was unsure which criterias she could push and how many she could choose.
+* She then got distracted by the additional home screen frame that had the naviagation pull out which was simply another way to access the search pahge.
+* She  finally was confused about how to go and exit the "more filter" page and accress the videofrom there.

 #### Task 3 & 4:
 ![task 3 & 4](./wireframe.png)

+**Areas of confusion**:
+* On task 3, she failled to see she had some insight on what others had though of the review through the gradinbg and the star.
+* On task 4, she did not view the secondary page as a profile page but more as a page simply with "her" workout classes.

 ### Reflection